pbek/QOwnNotes/webpage/src/de/scripting/methods-and-objects.md

 If you want to inject styles into html preview to alter the way notes are previewed please look at [notetomarkdownhtmlhook](hooks.html#notetomarkdownhtmlhook).

 ::: tip
-If you actually want to see how the dialogs look and what the names are you could download [Qt Creator](https://www.qt.io/product/development-tools) and open the `*.ui` files in it.
+If you actually want to see how the dialogs look and what their names are you could download [Qt Creator](https://www.qt.io/product/development-tools) and open the `*.ui` files in it.
 :::

 Neuladen der Scripting-Engine